The Impertinent Insect: The Flea and the Camel

 Credited as among Aesop's Fables, and recorded in Latin by Phaedrus, the fable is numbered 137 in the Perry Index.
 There are also versions by the so-called Syntipas (47) via the Syriac, Ademar of Chabannes (60) in Mediaeval Latin, and in Medieval English by William Caxton (4.16).
 The story concerns a flea that travels on a camel and hops off at its journey's end, explaining that it does not wish to tire the camel any further.
 The camel replies that it was unaware it had a passenger.
 Phaedrus comments that "He who, while he is of no standing, boasts to be of a lofty one, falls under contempt when he comes to be known."

 The Gnat and the Bull

 Babrius recorded a variant story in which a gnat settles on a bull's horn but offers to fly off again if he finds it too much of a burden.
 The bull replies that he is indifferent either way and the moral is much the same as in the contemporary Phaedrus.
-The fable did not become generally known in Britain until a Latin verse translation appeared in Victorian text books and then versions in English fable collections.
+The fable did not become generally known in Britain until a Latin verse translation appeared in Victorian textbooks and then versions in English fable collections.
 At the same time Paul Stevens published a diffuse French version in his Fables, published in Montreal (1857).